Lucene Linguistics

 Check sample apps to get started.

-Crash course on the Lucene text analysis
+Crash course to Lucene text analysis

 • CharFilters: transform the text before it is tokenized, while providing corrected character offsets to account for these modifications.